aclaf/flagrant/docs/explanation/grammar.md

 ### Classification context rules

-**After end-of-options delimiter:** All arguments following `--` are placed in trailing arguments without classification or parsing.
+**After end-of-options delimiter:** all arguments following `--` are placed in trailing arguments without classification or parsing.
 They are preserved exactly as provided.

 ```bash
 program --verbose -- --not-an-option file.txt